Skip to main content

 Injury: Shoulder Impingement Syndrome

-This type of injury can easily occur when performing child care activities such as lifting a child, passing a child from one person to another, getting up from the floor, organizing your storage closet, looking for toys/pacifiers under the couch, or almost anything involving reaching with or without resistance.
-When the rotator cuff muscles rub onto the bony anatomy of the shoulder causing inflammation, it may narrow the already small space where these tendons live creating a lot of pain and/or weakness with reaching and lifting activities.
+This type of injury can easily occur when performing childcare activities such as lifting a child, passing a child from one person to another, getting up from the floor, organizing your storage closet, looking for toys/pacifiers under the couch, or almost anything involving reaching with or without resistance.
+When the rotator cuff muscles rub against the bony anatomy of the shoulder, causing inflammation, it may narrow the already small space where these tendons reside, creating significant pain and/or weakness with reaching and lifting activities.

 When Parenting Causes Pain

-Parenting is such a challenging and rewarding experience.
-It is important that we first take care of ourselves, so that we can provide the best care possible for our children.
-Keeping in mind our body mechanics, positioning, and ways we handle our kids and their equipment, can all minimize the risk for any orthopedic-related pain and injury standing in the way of you and your child’s needs.
+Parenting is a challenging but highly rewarding experience.
+It is important that you first take care of yourself, so that you can provide the best care possible for your little ones.
+Considering our body mechanics, positioning, and the way we handle our kids and their equipment, all of these factors can help minimize the risk of orthopedic-related pain and injury, allowing you and your child to meet their needs.
 If you’re experiencing pain or injury, reach out to your nearest Athletico for a Free Assessment.
-Free Assessments are available in-clinic and virtually through our Telehealth platform.

 The Athletico blog is an educational resource written by Athletico employees.
 Athletico bloggers are licensed professionals who abide by the code of ethics outlined by their respective professional associations.
 The content published in blog posts represents the opinion of the individual author based on their expertise and experience.
 The content provided in this blog is for informational purposes only, does not constitute medical advice and should not be relied on for making personal health decisions.